 Event Registration Form

-Student organizations hosting an event must register the event with Student Life/CASE.
+Student organizations hosting an event must register the event with Student Life/The Center for Student Involvement.

 Terms of Registration Form: The organization accepts full responsibility for the event stated below.
 In accepting this responsibility, the organization will assure that all applicable federal, state, county, city, and University of Maine laws and polices, as well as organization policies, are observed and/or enforced.
 The organization understands that they are required to monitor the behavior of all individuals in attendance during the event and to appropriately deal with misbehavior promptly.
 The organization understands that failure to abide by all terms of this agreement and all University policies/State law and regulations may result in disciplinary action.
 The organization understands that they cannot host/participate in this event without full completion of this registration form and emailed confirmation before the event.